 Employers Get a Grip

-One big complaint about P4P until now has been many health plans' relatively piddling incentives that won't move the needle on healthcare quality and efficiency for a variety of reasons: They're not big enough, the variety of P4P programs are all over the map in what they measure, and the cost of complying with them is more than what physicians and healthcare facilities can recoup.
-Some early P4P programs offered bonuses of between 2 percent and 6 percent to meet certain quality goals.
+One big complaint about P4P until now has been the relatively piddling incentives offered by a variety of health plans that won't serve to move the needle on healthcare quality and efficiency for a variety of reasons: they're not big enough, the P4P programs are all over the map in what they measure, and the cost of complying with them is more than what physicians and healthcare facilities can recoup.
+Some early P4P programs offered bonuses of between 2% and 6% to meet certain quality goals.
 "Not enough," physicians and hospitals seemed to say.
 The ROI just wasn't there.
 Will this incentive be game-changing?
 Based on the amount of money at stake, it seems likely.

-Aimed at primary-care doctors, the new plan represents a real carrot to supplement the stick of declining reimbursements that's been beating physicians for years--and helps reverse the perverse procedure-based incentives that rule healthcare in the United States, conspiring to make it so unsustainably expensive.
+Aimed at primary care doctors, the new plan represents a real carrot to supplement the stick of declining reimbursements that's been beating physicians for years—and helps reverse the perverse procedure-based incentives that rule healthcare in the United States, conspiring to make it so unsustainably expensive.
 Research from BTE shows that the new approach will work nearly immediately to cut costs and improve quality.
-And laudably, rather than keeping the lion's share of the savings themselves, these companies are sharing the savings with the doctors--the only way to ensure its long-term success.
-Francois de Brantes, the head of BTE, says the cost savings show up in the first year, according to projections, making the business case for such large relative payouts.
+And laudably, rather than keeping the lion's share of the savings themselves, these companies are sharing the savings with the doctors themselves—the only way to ensure long-term success.
+Francois de Brantes, the head of BTE, says the cost savings show up in the first year, according to projections, making the business case for such relatively large payouts.

 In the 24-hour news cycle that dominates these days, this move may be quickly forgotten in the maelstrom of negative news about the future of employer-based healthcare, but my guess is we'll see real change by this time next year.
 Why?

 Real incentives really work.
 Period.

 Philip Betbeze is finance editor with HealthLeaders magazine.
 He can be reached at firstname.lastname@example.org.